What can I give my dog for pain? 8 natural pain remedies for dogs

-To avoid these side effects, tramadol must be given exactly to your vet’s instructions as the dosage is very important.
-When used incorrectly, it can be dangerous.
+To avoid these side effects, tramadol must be given exactly to your vet’s instructions as the dosage is essential.
+When misused, it can be dangerous.
 Carefully monitor your dog for reactions when you give them tramadol, especially if they haven’t had it before.

 A 2012 paper showed that curcumin provides pain relief for dogs with osteoarthritis.
 The paper concluded that it’s a useful complementary treatment, which means it’s a great addition to your dog’s diet.

-Turmeric is safe for dogs, and effective for both canines and humans struggling with pain.
-You can bake your dog some turmeric-rich dog treats, or buy them curcumin supplements.
-If you’re giving your dog turmeric directly, add some black pepper and a healthy fat like coconut oil to help them absorb it properly.
+Turmeric is safe for dogs and effective for both canines and humans struggling with pain.
+You can bake your dog some turmeric-rich dog treats or buy them curcumin supplements.
+If you’re giving your dog turmeric directly, add some black pepper and healthy fat like coconut oil to help them absorb it properly.